Secure a student loan for living costs during your studies without red tape

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-The KfW student loan is the most common option in Germany and offers flexible payouts of up to 650 euros per month without an income check.
+The KfW student loan is the most common option in Germany and offers flexible payouts of up to €650 per month without an income check.

 Careful planning of interest and repayment, including the option of special repayments, is crucial to keeping the debt burden low.

-Analysing the financial reality during studies
+Analysing the financial reality of studying

-The average cost of living for students in Germany is around 850 euros per month.
-Of this, rent alone often accounts for 410 euros, and in cities like Munich, it can even reach up to 495 euros.
-Additionally, expenses for health insurance, if not covered by family insurance, can quickly exceed 100 euros monthly.
-A student loan helps cover these fixed costs and allows full focus on studies.
-An exact budget calculation in advance highlights the individual financial needs, often 500 euros or more per month.
-This analysis is the first step in finding a suitable loan.
+The average cost of living for students in Germany is around €850 per month.
+Of this, rent alone often accounts for €410, and in cities like Munich as much as €495.
+There are also health insurance costs, which without family insurance can quickly exceed €100 per month.
+A student loan helps cover these fixed costs and enables you to focus fully on your studies.
+A precise budget calculation in advance shows the individual financial need, often €500 or more per month.
+This analysis is the first step towards finding a suitable loan.

 Optimise the application process in four steps